forseti-security/forseti-security/_docs/_latest/concepts/best-practices.md

 **DDoS Mitigation**

-To minimize your attack surface, review and reduce the number of externally facing resource.
+To minimize your attack surface, review and reduce the number of externally facing resources.
 You should also consider using third-party DDoS protection services.

 **Consistent Naming Convention for Resources**